In this section:

 What is a landslide?

 A landslide is a mass movement of material, such as rock, earth or debris, down a slope.
 They can happen suddenly or more slowly over long periods of time.
-If the force of gravity acting on a slope exceeds the resisting forces of a slope then the slope will fail and a landslide occurs.
-External factors, such as heavy rainfall leading to saturation of the ground, erosion of the base of a slope or changes to the materials strength through weathering can lead to landslides happening.

 Landslides can be classified as just one of these movements or, more commonly, can be a mixture of several.

-At BGS we study the landslides that happen in the UK, but here we also include some examples of large landslides that have occurred elsewhere around the world and also in the sea.
+At BGS we usually study the landslides that happen in the UK, but here we also include some examples of large landslides that have occurred elsewhere around the world and also in the sea.

 Why do landslides happen?